-Anna is the founder and principle at Upstream Meetings, where she focuses on facilitating the strategic planning process with remote teams.
-When Anna contacted us about a blog post, we starting talking about the unique challenges of leading strategic planning with remote teams.
+When Anna contacted us about a blog post, we starting talking about her unique past experience of leading strategic planning with remote teams.

 We decided to explore the topic further by collaborating on a series of meeting templates that a could be used to guide a remote team through the strategic planning process.

 Anna, who’s the expert here on strategic planning, outlined a series of meeting agenda templates and instructions for running those meetings.
 We then set these agendas up in Lucid Meetings, and tested out each process for ourselves, making small adjustments along the way based on our expertise in online meetings.
 We even ran one of the meetings twice, with Anna facilitating late at night from her Australian outpost.

 This blog post is the first in a series about our experience building these strategic planning meeting templates together.
 The templates themselves are available in the template gallery.